 Natural Resource Sector Careers

-Explore "what a day in the work-life looks like" for some of the employees of the Ministry of Forest, Lands and Natural Resource Operations in B.C.’s north that highlight the collaborative conservation efforts from the natural resource sector.
+Explore "what a day in the life" looks like for some of the employees of the Ministry of Forest, Lands and Natural Resource Operations in B.C.’s north that highlight the collaborative conservation efforts from the natural resource sector.

-You will provide insight and creative solutions to different sectors to ensure the delivery of a consistent message to First Nations and proponents.
+You'll provide insight and creative solutions to different sectors to ensure the delivery of a consistent message to First Nations and proponents.

-First Nations Relations Adviser (STO R24 Res) – What a day in your work-life looks like
+First Nations Relations Adviser (STO R24 Res)

 The First Nations Relations Adviser reviews proposals for the use of natural resources on Crown Land and determines the impact on First Nations identified or potential traditional use areas.
 You plan and lead the facilitation of the First Nations consultation process and ensure legal obligations have been met.
 You find creative solutions to a problem where all parties benefit in some way.
 This position is a recommending authority on whether proposed work should proceed.

 There are always opportunities for career development.
-On-the-job training in GIS mapping, helicopter safety, first aid, and indigenous law is available.
+On the job training in GIS mapping, helicopter safety, first aid, and Indigenous law is available.

 - Spend some time with case law during your first few weeks.
-It will pay dividends later on when you have a lot of files on the go
+It will pay dividends later on when you have a lot of files on the go.

 The Land and Resource Coordinator and team support any work area that could benefit from project management and expertise by leading technical analysis and options development, process facilitation, and stakeholder engagement.